 When you purchase a Park & Ski permit, you’re not just gaining access to winter adventure—you’re directly fueling it.
 Each permit provides essential funding that allows the Panhandle Nordic Club to maintain and groom the trail system at Fourth of July Pass.

 It costs over $5,000 every year to operate equipment and groom these trails, and your permit is what makes it possible.
-Be sure to select Area 4 when purchasing so that the revenue returns to our local ski area and supports the trails you love.
+Be sure to select-Area 4th July Pass when purchasing so that the revenue returns to our local ski area and supports the trails you love.

 Join us on the snow—and help keep our trails thriving!